Leon-OnlineLearning/leon-all/README.md

 - make sure volumes in compose exist for folders and files
 - download [models](face_verification/model.txt) and move them to `face_verfication/exam`

+### Testing
+Check the testing instruction in each repo

 ## book
 the printed version of the book , contain documentation for other serveces [download_pdf](https://github.com/Leon-OnlineLearning/BOOK/releases/download/1.0.0/entry.pdf) the latex verstion can be found in this [repo](https://github.com/Leon-OnlineLearning/BOOK)